 What you eat is just as important as whether you eat.
-Sugary foods and other simple carbs, like white bread, can make you feel sluggish and case you to gain weight.
+Sugary foods and other simple carbs, like white bread, can make you feel sluggish.
 So while it’s okay to indulge in pancakes or Fruit Loops once in a while, you shouldn’t make simple carb-heavy meals your go-to breakfasts.
 Instead, opt for protein- and fiber-loaded meals, which will give you energy, curb your appetite, and decrease your risk for some diseases.
-Examples of “good” breakfasts include eggs, oatmeal (not loaded with sugar), berries, nuts, or cottage cheese.
+Examples of energizing breakfasts include eggs, oatmeal, berries, nuts or cottage cheese.

 Exercising in the morning has a ton of benefits, including increasing your energy, boosting your metabolism, making you happier overall, and helping you sleep better.
 You don’t need to go for a long run to see some benefits — even just a few minutes of rigorous, aerobic exercise will yield results.
 You could even have a dance party, just like Shonda!